Zamfara State

-Zamfara is a densely populated area with the Hausa and Fulani peoples.
-The Zamfarawa mainly in Anka, Gummi, Bukkuyum and Talata Mafara Local Governments areas.
-Gobirawa populated Shinkafi Local Government.
-Gobirawa actually migrated from the Gobir Kingdom.
-Burmawa are found in Bakura and Fulani peopled Bungudu, Maradun, Gusau and are scattered all over the State.
-In Chafe, Bungudu and Maru, most are mainly Katsinawa, Garewatawa and Hadejawa.
-While, Alibawa people are located at Kaura Namoda and Zurmi, the Alawan Shehu Usmanu Fulani's are found in Birninmagaji.
+Zamfara is a densely populated area with the Hausa.
+The Zamfarawa, a section of the Hausa ethnic nationality, cluster mainly in Anka, Gummi, Bukkuyum and Talata Mafara Local Governments areas.
+The Gobirawa, another Hausa sub-group, populate Shinkafi Local Government.
+The Gobirawa actually migrated from the Gobir Kingdom.
+The Burmawa sub-group are found in Bakura, while the Fulani are scattered all over the State, with significant concentrations in Bungudu, Maradun, and Gusau.
+Hausa sub-groups in Chafe, Bungudu and Maru, are mainly Katsinawa, Garewatawa and Hadejawa, while the Alibawa are located at Kaura Namoda and Zurmi.
+The Alawan Shehu Usmanu Fulani's are found in Birninmagaji.

-It is bordered to the north by the Republic of the Niger, to the south by Kaduna State, to the east by Katsina State, and to the west by the states of Sokoto, Kebbi and Niger.
-It has a population of 9,278,873 according to the 2006 census and contains fourteen local government areas.
+It is bordered to the north by the Republic of the Niger for 32 km (20 miles), to the south by Kaduna State for 117 km (73 miles) and Niger for 38 km (24 miles), to the east by Katsina State, and to the west by the states of Sokoto and Kebbi.
+It has a population of 3,278,873 according to the 2006 census and contains fourteen local government areas.

 History

 The people of Zamfara have over the years struggled for autonomy, but it was not until 1996 that the then military administration of the late General Sani Abacha detached the Zamfara State from Sokoto State with an area of 38,418 square kilometres.
 The first Governor was Jibril Yakubu.

-The area today called Zamfara state was one of the old states like Kano, Katsina, Gobir, Kabi and Zazzau.
+The area today called Zamfara state was one of the old Hausa Kingdoms like Kano, Katsina, Gobir, Kabi and Zazzau.
 The earliest inhabitants of Zamfara were said to have been hunters and giants.
 They established their first settlement at Dutsi, which was the first capital of Zamfara.
 It extends up to the bend of River Rima to the north west and River Ka in the south west.
 Zamfara Kingdom was established in the 11th century and flourished up to 16th century as a city-state.
 Its capital has shifted with the fortunes of the kingdom from place to place like Dutsi and Birnin Zamfara.

 In the first half of the 18th century, its then capital Birnin Zamfara, was destroyed by the Gobir Kingdom and a new capital was established in Anka by the second half of the 19th century.
 Zamfara had many centres of commerce and scholarship that attracted many scholars like the Yandoto city.
 It became part of the Sokoto Caliphate after the 1804 jihad by Usman dan Fodio.
-In fact, Usman Danfodiyo settled in Sabon Gari where Sarkin Zamfara Abarshi had already established a garrison headquarters during the early days of his Jihad as a base from where fought Gobir and Kabi.
+In fact, Usman Danfodiyo settled in Sabon Gari where Sarkin Zamfara Abarshi had already established a garrison headquarters during the early days of his Jihad as a base from where he fought Gobir and Kabi.

 At the wake of British colonialism, the emerging town of Gusau became an important commercial and administrative centre with road and rail networks passing through it.
 With the creation of states during the Gowon Administration, Zamfara Kingdom became part of the then North West state and later the Sokoto State.